CarterEdie/effective_viz/README.md

 # effective_viz
+Are you getting the best stories from your data?
 An overview of common data visualization techniques and when to apply them effectively.
-Types of plots reviewed -> histogram, rose, scatter, dot, box, and density ridgeline
+Types of plots reviewed -> histogram, rose, scatter, dot, box, and density ridgeline LinkedIn article: www.linkedin.com/pulse/visualizing-data-effectively-carter-edie/

 Data used for visualizations from: